vmware-tanzu/tanzu-framework/docs/dev/your_first_pr.md

 ### Download and install Golang and GVM

 Tanzu Kubernetes Grid is written in [Golang](https://golang.org), or Go for short.
-While it is currently built against Go v1.1.7, this might change in the future.
+While it is currently built against Go v${VERSION} this might change in the future.

 Golang Version Manager, or [GVM](https://github.com/moovweb/gvm), is a tool